thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 --- abstract

 This memo proposes a new Datagram Transport Transport Layer Security (DTLS) extension that provides the ability to negotiate, during handshake, a transport independent identifier that is unique per security association.
-This identifier effectively decouples the DTLS session from the underlying transport protocol, allowing the same security association to be migrated across different sessions of the same transport, or to a completely different transport.
+This identifier effectively decouples the DTLS session from the underlying transport protocol, allowing the same security association to be migrated across different instances of the same transport, or to a completely different transport.

 --- middle